Afriqiyah Airways Flight 771: Approach

 Flight 771 entered Libyan airspace at around 5 a.m.
 The crew immediately sought information about the weather and asked for clearance for an approach to Tripoli, which was approved by the ATC.
 The weather was reported as good, with calm wind and visibility up to 6 km.
-They were cleared for descent to FL90 and continued their approach to the airport.
+They were cleared for descent to 9,000 feet and continued their approach to the airport.

 With several minutes left until the flight's arrival at Tripoli, the crew started their approach briefing.
 Since Tripoli was the home base for Afriqiyah Airways, the crew had been familiarised with their approach and thus decided to end the briefing earlier, only commenting on several things, including the active runway, the locator beacon, and the aircraft's faulty autobrake system.
 The crew then performed the approach checklist very briefly and tried to stabilise the approach.

 Approximately 8 nautical miles from the airport, al-Saadi stated that they should do the "NAV approach".
 Afterwards, Captain al-Saadi asked the first officer to track the "FPA", which would show the aircraft's relative position to the airport's navigation.
 When it was 7 nautical miles from the extended runway centreline, the aircraft was established for an approach.
 At 5:29, al-Saadi contacted Tripoli ATC, which cleared the flight to continue to Tripoli and to report the runway in sight.

 According to the approach charts, using a non-precision approach, the crew had to locate the airport's locator, denoted as beacon "TW", before they could be approved for landing.
 The flight crew discussed which runway approach procedure they would use.
 When the landing procedure was selected, Abu-Shawashi immediately activated the procedure, and the aircraft began its final descent.
 When Abu-Shawashi was trying to confirm said procedure to the captain, a call from another Afriqiyah Airways pilot, who had just landed in Tripoli, was received.
 The pilot alerted the flight crew of Flight 771 that the weather had deteriorated and the airport was covered with mists.
 While al-Saadi was preoccupied with radio communication, Abu-Shawashi decided to continue the procedure.
 The aircraft then passed the beacon at 1,000 ft and the crew began searching for the runway.

 The flight eventually reached the decision altitude of 720 feet.
 By this time, the crew had to decide on whether to continue or discontinue the approach.
 Despite having no runway in sight, al-Saadi commanded to continue the descent.
 At 6:01 local time, the aircraft had descended to 280 ft above ground when the terrain awareness and warning system sounded a "too low terrain" alarm in the cockpit.
 Al-Saadi, who was startled by the warning, frantically ordered Abu-Shawashi to do a go-around.
 The autopilot was immediately turned off and their landing attempt was abandoned.